-North Ga. artist Lisa Pecore creates small and large scale paintings, primarily in oils, based on themes found in nature.
-In her work she looks at the connection of wild spaces, animal spirit and human spirit; the “here then gone again” nature of each, in metaphor and literal.
-Born 1969 in Wisconsin, a member of the Menominee Indian tribe – a tribe fiercely dedicated to protecting it’s forests through the practice of sustainable forestry; and raised in the deep south, ironically in one of the fastest growing areas in the country.
-The experience of a beloved 200 acre tract of forest clear cut in her teens led to a 15 year search for forests that were protected, eventually landing in Blairsville next to the Mark Trail Wilderness for a transformative 10 year period that has informed the body of work she has now.
-She studied art over a lifetime via book, video and lecture, in particular the New York Art Students League teachers Robert Henri, John Carlson, Hans Hoffman, David Leffel, etc; and has had a decade of professional experience as mural painter and portrait artist.
-Lisa currently lives and paints in the mountains of Cherry Log, Ga., in a small cabin overlooking the Cohutta Wilderness.
+North Ga. artist Lisa Pecore creates small and large scale paintings based on themes found in nature.
+In her work she looks at the connection of wild spaces, animal spirit and human spirit; the “here then gone again” nature, in metaphor and literal.
+Born 1969 in Wisconsin, a member of the Menominee Indian tribe – a tribe dedicated to protecting it’s forests through the practice of sustainable forestry; and raised in the deep south, ironically in one of the fastest growing areas in the country.
+The experience of the clear cutting of a beloved 200 acre tract of forest led to a 15 year search for forests that were protected, eventually landing in Blairsville next to the Mark Trail Wilderness for a transformative 10 year period that has informed the body of work she has now.
+She studied art over a lifetime via book, video and lecture, in particular the New York Art Students League teachers Robert Henri, John Carlson, Hans Hoffman, etc; and has over a decade of professional experience as mural painter and portrait artist.
+Lisa currently lives and paints in the mountains of Cherry Log, Ga., in a small cabin near the Cohutta Wilderness.